NCE Eligibility and Verifications

 In regard to specific questions about drugs, candidates should be aware that anesthetics and anesthetic adjuncts are constantly evolving.
 It may be appropriate for the content to include older agents as a mechanism to compare and contrast with new agents.
 Drug dosing is of course an essential part of pharmacologic knowledge and application.

-Q Are brand names of drugs used on the NCE?No. The Certification Examination Subcommittee uses only generic names of anesthetics and anesthetic adjuncts on the NCE
+Q Are brand names of drugs used on the NCE?No. The National Certification Examination Subcommittee uses only generic names of anesthetics and anesthetic adjuncts on the NCE.

-Q How can I practice the new question types that appear on the exam?
+Q How can I practice the alternative question types that appear on the exam?

-The Certification page of the NBCRNA website contains the Exam Tutorial as well as two documents in the Item Writing section that may be of help: 1) Alternative Question Format FAQs; and 2) Alternative Question Format Samples.
+The NBCRNA website contains the Exam Tutorial as well as two documents in the Item Writing section that may be of help: 1) Alternative Question Format FAQs; and 2) Alternative Question Format Samples.